oehme/oehme.github.io/_posts/2017-03-21-use-buildSrc.md

 ## IDE support

-The example above still uses a script for configuring the Bintray defaults.
+The example above still uses a script for configuring the Spring Boot defaults.
 I highly recommend moving this logic into `buildSrc` as soon as it gets more complex.
 Writing plugins in `buildSrc` gives you much better IDE support than writing scripts.
 Your IDE will offer you syntax highlighting, auto completion, source navigation and refactoring.